 Bandwidth type: Multi-line BGP.

-Protection parameters
+Mitigation parameters

-Website Config supports only IPv4 origin servers.
+Website Config supports IPv4 origin servers only.

 Port Config supports IPv4 or IPv6 origin servers.

-Protection Node:
+Protection Cluster:

-Anti-DDoS Proxy (Outside Chinese Mainland) - Insurance and Unlimited
+Anti-DDoS Proxy (Outside Chinese Mainland)-Insurance and Unlimited

-Protection plan description:
+Mitigation plan description:

 Resource reservation: 1 exclusive Anycast IP address.